Cup of Flour

 If you like these oatmeal cookies, you should also check out these oatmeal raisin spice cookies because they follow a similar recipe that makes them super chewy and flavourful!

-If you love carrot cake, then you'll love these carrot cake mix cookies with cream cheese icing, carrot cake bars with cake mix, carrot cake sandwich cookies, and this cream cheese frosted carrot cake using cake mix too!
+If you love carrot cake, then you'll love these simple carrot cake mix muffins, this easy carrot cake trifle, carrot cake mix cookies with cream cheese icing, carrot cake bars with cake mix, carrot cake sandwich cookies, and this cream cheese frosted carrot cake using cake mix too!

 Some other Easter cookies you may like are these Cadbury mini egg cookies and lemon crinkle cake mix cookies!